Westmorland and Cumberland Yeomanry: Territorial Force

-World War I
+First World War

 Mobilisation

 On the outbreak of war on 4 August 1914 the TF mobilised at its drill stations.
 The WCY had been commanded by Lt-Col S.R.
 Fothergill since 9 February 1911.
 The second-in-command was Sir Bryan Baldwin Mawddwy Leighton, 9th Baronet.
 Leighton had seen active service in Bechuanaland in 1897, in the Spanish–American War in 1898, and in the Second Boer War, and had worked as a war correspondent.
-He commanded the WCY later in World War I.
+He commanded the WCY later in the First World War.

 Under the 1907 Act, the TF was intended as a home defence force and could not be compelled to serve overseas.
 However, on the outbreak of war TF units were invited to volunteer for Overseas Service and the majority of individuals did so.
 The units were thereupon split into 1st Line (liable for overseas service) and 2nd Line (home service for those unable or unwilling to serve overseas) units.
 Later, a 3rd Line was formed to act as a reserve, providing trained replacements for the 1st and 2nd Line regiments.